ethz-asl/sl_sensor/README.md

 # sl_sensor

 SL Sensor is an open-source, ROS-based, structured light sensor for high-accuracy 3D scanning.
+It can produce high-fidelity point clouds in real-time at 5Hz using hardware triggering of the camera and the projector.

 ## System Requirements